Challenges for Reinforcement Learning in Quantum Circuit Design: Background

-However, most RL algorithms face central challenges like the exploration of sparse reward landscapes and high dimensional (continuous) action spaces.
-Nevertheless, besides tasks like robotic control or playing image-based games, RL has already been successfully applied to a wide range of modern-day quantum computing challenges (e.g., quantum control \citep{Bukov.2018} and quantum error correction \citep{Colomer.2020}), which can be posed as sequential decision problems.
+Yet, most RL algorithms face central challenges, such as exploring sparse reward landscapes and high-dimensional (continuous) action spaces.
+Nevertheless, besides robotic control or image-based games, RL has already been successfully applied to a wide range of current challenges in QC \cite{Bukov.2018,Colomer.2020,van2023qgym}.
+By considering quantum circuit design as a sequential decision-making problem solved via RL, we hope to explore scalable yet adaptable approaches for their automated construction and optimization.
+Note that alternative sequential decision-making approaches, like planning, might also be utilized.